tusjain/hadoop/Oozoie_Examples/OozieCoordinatorDatasetAvailabilityTrigger/ReadMe.txt

 a) Create database:

 mysql>
-create database airawat;
+create database kashit;

 b) Switch to database created:

 mysql>
-use airawat;
+use kashit;

 c) Create destination table for sqoop export from hdfs: